 For The Beef Marinade

-- Aromatics: Shallot and garlic amplify the savory flavor and add depth to the marinade.
+- Shallot and garlic: Amplifies the savory flavor in the marinade.

-- Ketchup: Adds color and sweet taste.
-Sometimes annatto oil is used to add a red hue but it can be difficult to find.
-Ketchup is easy!
+- Ketchup: Adds color and sweetness.
+Traditionally, annatto oil is used to add a red hue to Bò Kho but it can be difficult to find.
+Ketchup is a perfect substitute.

 For The Stew

-- Vegetables: Onion and carrots are classic and add flavor, texture, and nutrients.
+- Vegetables: Onion (yellow or red) and carrots are classic and add flavor, texture, and nutrients.
 Chop them on the larger side so they maintain their texture.
 Potatoes are traditionally not included in Vietnamese Beef Stew.

 - Ginger: I don't like a prominent ginger flavor so I cook it with the onion.
 For a stronger flavor, add it to the beef marinade instead.